 The Company agrees to continue to employ Executive, and Executive agrees to continue to serve the Company, on the terms and conditions set forth herein.
-Unless earlier terminated pursuant to Section 8 hereof, the Term of Employment is the period which commenced on the [Prior] Commencement Date and continues until the first (1st) anniversary of the Commencement Date; provided, however, that the Term of Employment shall be extended automatically, without further action by either the Company or Executive, by one (1) additional year first on such anniversary of the Commencement Date, and on each subsequent anniversary of the Commencement Date thereafter, unless, not less than thirty (30) days prior to the end of the Term of Employment (including any extension thereof), either the Company or Executive shall have notified the other in writing of its or Executive's intention not to further extend the Term of Employment (a "Non-Extension Notice").
+Unless earlier terminated pursuant to Section 8 hereof, the Term of Employment is the period which commenced on the [Prior] Commencement Date and continues until the first (1st) anniversary of the Commencement Date; provided, however, that the Term of Employment shall be extended automatically, without further action by either the Company or Executive, by one (1) additional year first on such anniversary of the Commencement Date, and on each subsequent anniversary of the Commencement (including any extension thereof), either the Company or Executive shall have notified the other in writing of its or Executive's intention not to further extend the Term of Employment (a "Non-Extension Notice").